-First, most other countries impose limits on projected dose as part of their repository standards.
-As discussed below in Appendix B, the levels of protection range from 0.1 to 1 mSv (10 to 100 mrem) per year.
-Both the IAEA and the ICRP recommend a dose limit for disposal facilities of 0.3 mSv (30 mrem) per year for members of the general public [19, sec.
-2.15(b)], [17, p.
+Most other countries impose limits on projected dose as part of their repository standards.
+As discussed below in Appendix B, the levels of protection range from 0.1 to 1 mSv (10-100 mrem) per year.
+Both the IAEA and the ICRP recommend a dose limit for disposal facilities of 0.3 mSv (30 mrem) per year for members of the general public [20, sec.
+2.15(b)], [18, p.
 12].
 From that perspective, the U.S. is toward the low (most restrictive) end of the spectrum for the first 10,000 years.

-In addition, the average natural background dose for residents of the United States is approximately 3.1 mSv (310 mrem) per year [20].
-The average total radiation dose to U.S. residents, including natural and man-made sources of radiation, is 6.2mSv (620 mrem) per year [18].
-Background dose varies significantly due to numerous factors, including elevation, dwelling type, occupation, lifestyle, and medical treatment.
-According to a report prepared for the EPA, the average annual natural background dose varies between 1.31 mSv (131 mrem) in Florida and 9.63 mSv (963 mrem) in South Dakota [21].
+In addition, the average natural background dose for residents of the United States is approximately 3.1 mSv (310 mrem) per year [21].
+The average total radiation dose to U.S. residents, including natural and man-made sources of radiation, is 6.2 mSv (620 mrem) per year [19].
+Background radiation level varies significantly due to numerous factors, including elevation, rock and soil composition, that dwelling type, occupation, lifestyle, and medical treatment.
+According to a report prepared for the EPA, the average annual natural background dose varies between 1.31 mSv (131 mrem) in Florida and 9.63 mSv (963 mrem) in South Dakota [22].
 The largest source of the variation is the amount of radon gas present.
-With respect to man-made sources, medical treatment is a significant variable; a single computed tomography scan can result in a dose of 1.5 mSv (150 mrem) [20].
-Thus, doses in the range of 0.15-1 mSv per year, consistent with current geological repository standards, are significantly lower than current background radiation levels in the U.S. and lower than the variability of background radiation levels.
+With respect to man-made sources, medical diagnosis and treatment is a significant variable; a single computed tomography scan can result in a dose of 1.5 mSv (150 mrem) [21].
+Thus, doses in the range of 0.15-1 mSv per year, consistent with current geological repository standards, are significantly lower than current background radiation levels.

 The NRC has established other regulatory limits for radiation dose to individual members of the public.
 For example, 10 CFR Part 20 sets a limit of 1 mSv (100 mrem) per year from the operation of a nuclear power plant.
-With respect to SNF management facilities, t10 CFR Part 72 sets a limit of 0.25 mSv (25 mrem) per year for radiation dose to the public from an independent spent fuel storage installation.
+With respect to SNF management facilities, 10 CFR Part 72 sets a limit of 0.25 mSv (25 mrem) per year for radiation dose to the public from an independent spent fuel storage installation.
 Both allowable annual doses are greater than the 10,000-year individual protection dose limits in 40 CFR Part 191 and 40 CFR Part 197.